 SCHEV - State Council of Higher Education for Virginia

-Surplus property - When lower case (surplus property), equipment and supplies no longer needed by a department awaiting transfer or disposal; when capitalized (Surplus Property), the section of Plant Fund Accounting responsible for managing surplus property
+Surplus property - When lower case (surplus property), equipment and supplies no longer needed by a department awaiting transfer or disposal; when capitalized (Surplus Property), the section of Fixed Assets responsible for managing surplus property

 VCBA - Virginia College Building Authority

 With the exception of donated assets, fixed assets are accounted for at the original acquisition cost, which includes the purchase price or constructed cost, plus any cost incurred to place an asset into service.
 Donated assets are recorded at fair market value at the date of donation.
-Asset acquisitions that have an original unit cost of $5,000.00 or greater and a minimum useful life of 2 years are capitalized for inclusion in the university’s financial statements and recorded in FAACS.
-Acquisitions costing between $2,000.00 and $4,999.00 are considered controllable and recorded in FAACS to provide accountability and to safeguard the asset.
+Asset acquisitions that have an original unit cost of $5,000.00 or greater and a minimum useful life of 2 years are capitalized for inclusion in the university’s financial statements and recorded in Sunflower Systems.
+Acquisitions of ETF assets costing between $500.00 and $4,999.00 are considered controllable and recorded in Sunflower Systems to provide accountability and to safeguard the asset until ownership passes to the University.
+Additionally, assets on loan to the university and assets from a granting agency which require training, and cost between $2,000.00 and $4,999.00, are considered controllable and recorded in Sunflower Systems to provide accountabiliity and to safeguard the assets.